geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-28/meeting-transcript.md

 ##### **Geohot** [[00:37:44](https://www.youtube.com/watch?v=9_7IhCYt1Kw&t=2264)]
 Yeah, maybe worth it, but like, probably not.
-The thing that I want to see come out of the WeBGPU project is I want to make it, like, for example, the whisper thing.
+The thing that I want to see come out of the WebGPU project is I want to make it, like, for example, the whisper thing.
 Some guy posted, hey, can we get whisper?

 ##### **Hooved** [[00:38:00](https://www.youtube.com/watch?v=9_7IhCYt1Kw&t=2280)]